Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/examples/examples_hello_world.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE
+\cond SOC_AM62X
+- To run the example on a53ss0-0, a53ss0-1, a53ss1-0 and a53ss1-1 in FreeRTOS-AMP mode, run the hello_world_freertos-amp_sbl_uart_hs_fs.cfg file using \ref   EXAMPLES_DRIVERS_SBL_UART or load and run through CCS individually
+\endcond
 \cond SOC_AM62PX
 \attention As the wake-up R5 is the device manager, it needs to be started by the SBL.
 So it can not be loaded through CCS.
 It should be flashed and booted through SBL.